Introduction to quantum groups: 12b. Edge results

 The question of replacing the slicing axiom with the bi-orientability condition makes sense.
 In fact, we can even talk about weaker axioms, as follows:

 \begin{definition} An easy quantum group $H_N\subset G_N\subset U_N^+$ is called ``oriented'' if

 and ``weakly oriented'' if the following weaker conditions hold,

-where the various versions are those in section 11 above. \end{definition}
+where the various versions are those in chapter 11 above. \end{definition}

-In order to prove the uniqueness, in the bi-orientable case, we can still proceed as in the proof of the Ground Zero theorem, but we are no longer allowed to use the coordinate system there, based at $O_N$.
+In order to prove now the uniqueness of the main 8 easy quantum groups, in the bi-orientable case, we can still proceed as in the proof of the Ground Zero theorem, but we are no longer allowed to use the coordinate system there, based at $O_N$.

 To be more precise, we must use the 2 coordinate systems highlighted below, both taken in some weak sense, weaker than the slicing:

-Skipping some details here, all this is viable, by using the known ``edge results'' surveyed above, and with the key fact being that the quantum group $H_N^{[\infty]}$ from \cite{rwe} has no orthogonal counterpart.
+Skipping some details here, all this is viable, by using the known ``edge results'' surveyed above, along with the key fact, coming also from the above edge results, that the quantum group $H_N^{[\infty]}$ from \cite{rwe} has no orthogonal counterpart.

 Thus, we obtain in principle some improvements of the Ground Zero theorem, under the bi-orientability assumption, and more generally under the orientability assumption.
 As for the weak orientability assumption, the situation here is more tricky, because we would need full ``face results'', which are not available yet.